lukwallace/hasmusikell-112/README.txt

 Compile Instruction:
 1.Save your music input into a .txt file.
-2.Move your .txt file to the /src directory with blazeSheets.hs 3.Open command prompt and run "runhaskell blazeSheet.hs blah.txt in the /src directory 4.Now output.html was created in the same directory, and that's your sheet music
+2.Move your .txt file to the /src directory with blazeSheets.hs 3.Open command prompt and run "runhaskell blazeSheet.hs blah.txt" in the /src directory 4.Now output.html was created in the same directory, and that's your sheet music